Henry Grant (British Army officer): Military career

 Born the son of General Sir Patrick Grant, Grant was commissioned into the 4th Queen's Own Hussars in 1868 and took part in the Nile Expedition in 1884.
-He became Assistant Adjutant-General in Bengal in 1891, Inspector-General of Cavalry in India in 1893 and Inspector of Cavalry in the United Kingdom in 1898.
+He became Assistant Adjutant-General in Bengal in 1891, Inspector-General of Cavalry in India in 1893, and Inspector of Cavalry in the United Kingdom in 1898.
 He went on to be General Officer Commanding 5th Division in 1903 and Governor of Malta in 1907 before he retired in 1909.

-In retirement he became Lieutenant of the Tower of London.
-He was killed while out rabbit-shooting in Scotland and is commemorated by a memorial tablet at Duthil Church near Carrbridge.
+In retirement Grant became Lieutenant of the Tower of London.
+He was killed while out rabbit-shooting in Scotland, and is commemorated by a memorial tablet at Duthil Church near Carrbridge.